San Francisco Bay Oakland International Airport’s Terminal 2 Awarded Prestigious LEED® Green Building Silver Certification

 Southwest Airlines, OAK’s largest air carrier, operates exclusively in Terminal 2.
 Turner Construction, the largest builder of green buildings in the nation, was the prime builder for Terminal 2.

-The Port of Oakland oversees the Oakland seaport, San Francisco Bay Oakland International Airport and 20 miles of waterfront.
-The Oakland seaport is the fifth busiest container port in the U.S.; San Francisco Bay Oakland International Airport is the second largest San Francisco Bay Area airport and fourth largest airport in California, offering over 140 daily flights; and the Port’s real estate includes commercial developments such as Jack London Square and hundreds of acres of public parks and conservation areas.
+The Port of Oakland oversees the Oakland seaport, OAK and 20 miles of waterfront.
+The Oakland seaport is the fifth busiest container port in the U.S.; OAK is the second largest San Francisco Bay Area airport and fourth largest airport in California, offering over 140 daily flights; and the Port’s real estate includes commercial developments such as Jack London Square and hundreds of acres of public parks and conservation areas.
 The Port of Oakland was established in 1927 and is an independent department of the City of Oakland.
 Visit portofoakland.com and iflyoak.com.

 U.S. Green Building Council